 I just received an email from the group indicating that their next meeting will take place on Saturday, August 10, 2019 from 10:30 AM to 12:30 PM at the NIU Conference Center at 5555 Trillium Blvd. in Hoffman Estates, IL.

 This program is open to all.
 You do not have to be a member of the CAGGNI group in order to participate.

 Here is the text describing what will take place at this upcoming DNA SIG:

 DNA Special Interest Group

-CAGGNI’s genomic genealogy group continues into its third year.
+CAGGNI’s genomic genealogy group continues into its fourth year.
 This group focuses on learning the methods for analyzing DNA test results.
 We study topics such as autosomal DNA, mitochondrial DNA, Y-DNA and surname projects, X-DNA and ancestral admixture results.
-We’ll also investigate third-party tools for analyzing your raw data and comparing DNA and gedcom data with test kit results from companies besides the one you tested with.
+We’ll also investigate third party tools for analyzing your raw data and comparing DNA and gedcom data with test kit results from companies besides the one you tested with.

 Consider connecting with this special interest group local to our area.
 You spent good money on your DNA kits.
 Why not really learn how to interpret and use your results in a real productive manner.
 I am sure your testing company offers automated ways to interpret results through PowerPoint presentations or YouTube videos or maybe even person to person via customer service.
 Here is your chance to discuss Genealogy DNA among fellow testers.
 Learn about DNA tests that are over and above what you started with and how they can help you even more.